Sonos Move review: What can the first portable Sonos speaker do?

 So that you can now play music on the Move outside where the WLAN is not sufficient, Sonos first installed Bluetooth.
 To use this, press the Bluetooth button on the back and add the device via the Bluetooth settings.
 Alternatively, Airplay 2 and Spotify Connect are available, for which a WLAN connection is required again.
 Google Assistant and Amazon Alexa are also on board.
 If you have several loudspeakers with the assistants in one room, the one with the smallest distance to the user speaks.
 The battery has a capacity of 36 watt hours, and the manufacturer specifies a runtime of 10 hours.
 This value roughly corresponds to the truth.
 In my test, I was able to achieve a usage time of 9,5 hours, with the all-round speaker usually sitting in the charging cradle anyway.

-The big question is still there: how does it sound?
+Now the big question still remains: How does it sound?
 When I first played my absolute favorite song, I was a little disappointed.
-The higher tones were swallowed up a bit by the bass.
-And that didn't just happen with this piece.
-Other songs on my playlist, such as Yellow Claw's "Invitation," shone, however, because there are hardly any highs in this song.
-The singing sounds very clear.
-Podcasts also sound great on the device.
-The maximum volume was sufficient for me at all times, I usually had the controller at around 25 Procent (and it was still almost too loud).
+The higher notes were a little swallowed up by the bass.
+And that didn't just happen with this song.
+Other songs on my playlist, such as "Invitation" by Yellow Claw, shone, however, because this song hardly has any high notes.
+The vocals sound very clear.
+This also makes podcasts sound great on the device.
+The maximum volume was sufficient for me at all times; I usually had the control at around 25 percent (and it was still almost too loud).

 Sonos app